 But as you might expect, an OCONUS PCS is more involved than a CONUS PCS.
-As such, your PCS checklist likely needs to be more fleshed to ensure issues like housing, sponsorship, shipping, and schooling for your child are covered.
+As such, your PCS checklist likely needs to be more fleshed out to ensure issues like housing, sponsorship, shipping and schooling for your child are covered.

 Whether you recently received an OCONUS PCS order or you’re thinking ahead, here are a few of the things to include as part of your PCS checklist.

 Touch base with your sponsor

 From the language to the food to the people, culture shock is a very common feeling when traveling or moving overseas.
 And that’s especially true if you’ve never been outside the continental United States.
 An overseas sponsor can make the transition much smoother.
 An overseas sponsor is typically in the same military branch as you (they may even be in the same gaining unit) and are currently living where you’ll be moving to.
 They’ve been through the overseas PCS experience before so they can provide you with a PCS tip or two for how to prepare.
 For example, are you bringing a pet with you?
 Do you have any familiarity with the native language?
 Are there certain cities or neighborhoods that are best to avoid?
 An overseas sponsor should be able to answer these questions for you so moving is more seamless.

 You’ll likely be assigned a sponsor, so much of the work is already done.
 But try to connect with your military sponsor as early as you can to establish a rapport and feel more comfortable asking questions you may be reluctant to ask a sponsor you just met.

 Seek permission for command sponsorship